biocompt/Transcriptomics/README.md

 ```

 ## Normalization of data
-It is recommendable to remove unwanted variation to improve our analysis.
-In our analysis, we have applied RUVSeq to our data.
+It is recommendable to remove unwanted variation (batch, library preparation, and other nuisance) to improve our analysis.
 ```
 RUVgApply <- function(DESEQcounts, controls, cases)
-batchRemoval <- RUVgApply(readCounts, CONTROLS, CASES)
+batchRemoval <- RUVgApply(counts, CONTROLS, CASES)
 set2 <- batchRemoval[[3]]
 ```

-## Factorize the data
+## DESeq object
-Preferably, we should factorize those columns that can be factorized, with the phenotype column changing the
+To run the differential expression analysis, we need to create the DESeq object where we specify what our counts are, the phenotype data, and the design of our analysis.
+Due to normalization, we indicate in countData the normalized counts of the set2 object.
+In colData, we have to specify the data frame with our phenotype and covariates.
+It is advisable to factor those that can be factored.
+Finally, in the design we specify the effect factors (W_1, W_2 and W_3 in our case because our k = 3).
 ```
 dds <- DESeqDataSetFromMatrix(countData = counts(set2),
                               colData = covs,